Reed Erickson

-Reed Erickson (October 13, 1917 – January 3, 1992) was an American transgender man and philanthropist who, according to sociology specialist Aaron H. Devor, largely informed "almost every aspect of work being done in the 1960s and 1970s in the field of gender affirmation in the US and, to a lesser degree, in other countries."
+Reed Erickson (October 13, 1917 – January 3, 1992) was an American engineer, activist, and philanthropist, as well as a transgender man who, according to sociology specialist Aaron H. Devor, largely informed "almost every aspect of work being done in the 1960s and 1970s in the field of gender affirmation in the US and, to a lesser degree, in other countries."
+He founded and ran the Erickson Educational Foundation (EEF), a nonprofit philanthropic organisation.

-In 1964, he launched the Erickson Educational Foundation (EEF), a nonprofit philanthropic organization funded and controlled entirely by Erickson.
-The EEF's stated goals were "to provide assistance and support in areas where human potential was limited by adverse physical, mental or social conditions, or where the scope of research was too new, controversial or imaginative to receive traditionally oriented support."
 Through the EEF, Erickson contributed millions of dollars to the early development of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) movements between 1964 and 1984.

-In addition to philanthropy, the EEF functioned as an information and counseling resource for transgender people; created a referral network of physicians and psychologists; published educational pamphlets for transgender people and their families; and conducted outreach to medical professionals, clergy, law enforcement personnel, and academics.
+Biography

 Early life

-Reed Erickson was born in El Paso, Texas, on October 13, 1917, to a German-Jewish family.
+Reed Erickson was born in El Paso, Texas on October 13, 1917, to a German-Jewish family.
 When Erickson was still quite young, the family moved to the Olney neighborhood of Philadelphia, Pennsylvania.
-Erickson was a good student who attended Wagner Junior High and the Philadelphia High School for Girls.
+Erickson attended Wagner Junior High and the Philadelphia High School for Girls.
 In high school, Erickson started using the nickname Eric when among friends.
-He attended Temple University from 1936 to 1940.
+Following his graduation from high school, Erickson began attending a secretarial course at Temple University from 1936 to 1940.
+In 1938 his mother, Ruth, died.

 In 1940, he and his family moved to Baton Rouge, Louisiana, where Erickson's father had transferred their lead smelting business.
 In Baton Rouge, Erickson worked in the family business and attended Louisiana State University (LSU).
 In 1946, Erickson became the first person assigned female at birth to graduate from LSU's school of mechanical engineering.
-According to LSU 1946 yearbook.
-Erickson was Pi Mu Epsilon: A.S.M.E.: Kappa Mu Epsilon: and I.A.E.S. (see photo).
+Erickson graduated from the university as a member of several student and professional organisations, including Pi Mu Epsilon, Kappa Mu Epsilon, the American Society of Mechanical Engineers (ASME), and the Institute of the Aeronautical Sciences (IAS).